-20.10 Payment of Earnings
+22.10 Payment of Earnings

 The Borrower's Earnings from the Ship shall be paid in the way required by the Ship's General Assignment, Deed of Covenant or any Charter Assignment.
-If any Earnings are held by brokers or other agents, they shall be paid to the Security Agent or the Agent (as the case may be), if it requires this after the Earnings have become payable to it under the Ship's General Assignment, Deed of Covenant or any Charter Assignment.
+If (with the prior written approval of the Security Agent or the Agent, or as otherwise permitted or required by the provisions of any such Security Document) any Earnings are held by brokers or other agents, they shall be paid to the Security Agent or the Agent (as the case may be), if it requires this after the Earnings have become payable to it under the Ship's General Assignment, Deed of Covenant or any Charter Assignment.

-20.11 Lay up
+22.11 Lay up